course-details-portlet

 Course content

 The Master Thesis must include a scientific analysis of a topic within organization, digitalization, administration and work.
 The thesis should be between 50-55 pages, and must not exceed 22 000 words (table of contents, reference list and attachments are excluded).
-The student must participate in the compulsory master's thesis seminars which starts already in the first semester.
+The student must participate in the compulsory master's thesis seminars in the 1st semester and 3rd semester (autumn) and 4th semester (spring).
 Supervision constitutes a substantial part of the work with the thesis.
 This ensures that the student is offered the necessary knowledge and involves an essential control of the collecting and treatment of data, within ethical research guidelines.
 Supervision is therefore a compulsory part of the study program for students who wish to submit a Master’s Thesis.

 Learning outcome